Last Updated on April 17, 2023

 Despite their small size, they have a sturdy body that will most likely take after the Miniature Schnauzer in terms of their coat.
 This means that this breed may be hypoallergenic.

-This particular breed, also known as the Merle Schnauzer, is affectionate with their family, social with friends, and an overall low maintenance breed to care for.
+This particular breed, also known as the Merle Schnauzer, is affectionate with its family, social with friends, and an overall low-maintenance breed to care for.

 The Doxie Pin is another miniature crossbreed that will grow to be about 13 inches in height.

 Crossed with a Miniature Pinscher, this Dachshund puppy can look like either pup parent but will most likely be taller than a Dachshund.

 This designer dog may have the long body and short legs of a Dachshund and have the Miniature Pinscher’s tail with a medium-length coat.

 Overall, this mixed breed is intelligent, timid, and quiet.
 So, it will make a perfect family dog in a calm home.